Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 CE: The solar system formed from a swirling dust cloud containing heavy radioisotopes billions of years ago.
 Therefore, with further measurements, Mars’ interior will be shown to be hot, similar to Earth’s.

 Distant Chemical Elements.
 Stars and galaxies 12.9 billion light-years away contain chemical elements heavier than hydrogen, helium, lithium—and nickel.
-If those elements evolved, it had to have happened within 0.8 billion years after the big bang (13.7 billion years ago) in order for their light to reach us.
+If those elements evolved, it must have happened within 0.8-billion years after the big bang (13.8-billion years ago) in order for their light to reach us.
 This is extremely fast, based on the steps required for chemical evolution.
-[See “How Old Do Evolutionists Say the Universe Is?” on page 417.]
+[See “How Old Do Evolutionists Say the Universe Is?” on page 473.]

 49.